CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/console-access.md

 IT Operations

-### CenturyLink Cloud does not offer console access to cloud servers.
+### Lumen Cloud does not offer console access to cloud servers.
 So now what?

 Some IT pros may be accustomed to managing environments with this capability.
 Here are a few ideas and strategies to help system administrators build and maintain environments without it.